 “And while to outside observers they may seem like weak substitutes for genuine affection, to many fathers and sons they’re every bit as meaningful as words, kisses and hugs,” Wohr said to Fatherly.com.

-Researchers at Southern Illinois University recently found fathers play a critical role in growing a child’s self-confidence and worth as they become adults.2
+Researchers at Southern Illinois University recently found that fathers play a critical role in growing a child’s self-confidence and worth as they become adults.2

 In an article for Greater Good Magazine, researcher Riley Marshall suggests that because fathers interact differently with their children, affection can impact their children’s attitudes about their self-worth.3

-• Supportive, motivating, and encouraging
+- Supportive, motivating, and encouraging

-• Be present, attend soccer games and plays, and be the personal driver
+- Be present, attend soccer games and plays, and be the personal driver

-• Listen, be understanding, and forgiving
+- Listen, be understanding, and forgiving

 As the father of a 2-year-old daughter, I often think about this.
 How do I make sure she will always feel loved and safe?
 This is a much easier question to answer at the toddler stage compared to the teenage or adult years.
 But it’s a critical thought to consider at any age, given fathers’ influence.

-There are Different Ways to Show Love
+There Are Many Ways Dads Show Love

 I am an affectionate guy.
 Whether it’s friends or family, I’m usually quick to offer up a hug and say, “I love you.”
 I don’t anticipate fatherly affection being an issue for my daughter moving forward.
 But there are different ways to express this to the ones you love.